 Figure 1.
 Extrusion-based system

-Expressing the model in mathematically meant introducing the following assumptions : (i) the material is homogeneous, non-thixotropic, viscous, incompressible and stick to the wall; (ii) the flow is laminar; (iii) the gravity forces can be neglected (iii) and the temperature is supposed constant.
+Expressing the model in mathematically meant introducing the following assumptions : (i) the material is homogeneous, non-thixotropic, viscous, incompressible, and stick to the wall; (ii) the flow is laminar; (iii) the gravity forces can be neglected (iii) and the temperature is supposed constant.